-An evaluation of the effectiveness of the design of the Company's internal controls over financial reporting was carried out under the supervision of management, including the CEO and CFO, with oversight by the Board of Directors and Audit Committee, as at December 31, 2023, using the control framework issued by the Committee of Sponsoring Organizations of the Treadway Commission on Internal Control - Integrated Framework (2013).
-Based on this evaluation, the Company's CEO and CFO have concluded that the design and operation of the Company's internal controls over financial reporting, as defined in NI 52-109, was effective as at December 31,
+Under the supervision and with the participation of management, including the CEO and CFO, with oversight by the Board of Directors and Audit Committee, the design and operational effectiveness of the Company's internal controls over financial reporting were evaluated using the control framework issued by the Committee of Sponsoring Organizations of the Treadway Commission on Internal Control - Integrated Framework (2013).
+In accordance with NI 52-109, the CEO and CFO have concluded that the internal controls over financial reporting were designed and operating effectively, as at December 31, 2024.

-There have been no material changes in the Company's internal controls over financial reporting during the period beginning on October 1, 2023 and ending on December 31, 2023, that materially affected, or are reasonably likely to materially affect, the Company's internal controls over financial reporting.
+There have been no material changes in the Company's internal controls over financial reporting during the period beginning on October 1, 2024 and ending on December 31, 2024, that materially affected, or are reasonably likely to materially affect, the Company's internal controls over financial reporting.